 request Fault report - Select this item to display, print, and/or file a fault report and its associated events.
 To select this menu item, either click on it or use the ALT-F hot key.
 A dialog box appears with three independent choices for displaying, printing, and filing the present values.
 To change any of the three choices, either click on it or press the TAB key to highlight one of the selections and the ↑ and ↓ keys to choose one of the three choices.
 An X in the brackets indicates that choice has been selected.
 Press the space bar to change any of the choices.
-At least one must be chosen for the fault report to be retrieved from the relay.
-Enter the fault report number (from 1 to 14) in the box supplied on the first line of the Fault report dialog box.
+At least one must be chosen for the fault report number (from 1 to 14) in the box supplied on the first line of the Fault report dialog box.